phiwan-dev/phiweb/src/content/terms/-index.md

 ### Content

 It is not permitted to mirror or re-publish the content of this website.
-That includes, for example, the words and images displayed on it.
-Write your own blog.
+I encourage you to write your own blog!

 ## Terms